 Attending the Workshop:

-If you have a question about the workshop, please email firstname.lastname@example.org.
+If you have a question about the workshop or public comment process, please email firstname.lastname@example.org.